slorek/network_rail/README.md

 # National Rail Data Feeds Ruby Gem

-Provides a convenient Ruby wrapper for the [National Rail Data Feeds](https://datafeeds.networkrail.co.uk).
+Provides a convenient Ruby wrapper for the [National Rail Data Feeds](https://datafeeds.networkrail.co.uk) - a live 'firehose' of real-time data about train timings and movements on the national UK rail network.

 ## Installation